 - Instead of using strawberry Jello, you can use a different flavor like raspberry, cherry, or peach to give the Jello shots a different taste.
 This won’t be a strawberry daiquiri Jello shot anymore but it’ll be just as delicious!

-- Make the Jello shots more or less firm by adjusting the amount of Jello powder used in the recipe.
+- Make the strawberry Jello shots more or less firm by adjusting the amount of Jello powder used in the recipe.
 Less liquid will result in firmer Jello when it sets inside each juicy red strawberry.

 Step 1: In a medium bowl or large (4-cup) measuring cup with a spout, whisk together strawberry jello mix and 1 cup of boiling water until jello is fully dissolved.